WICG/idle-detection/mdn-drafts/QUICK-REFERENCE.md

 Returns a `Promise` that resolves when the detector has started listening for changes in the user's idle state. `userState` and `screenState` are populated with their initial values.
-Takes an optioanl options object with the `threshold` in milliseconds where inactivity should be reported and `signal` for an `AbortSignal` to abort the idle detector.
+Takes an optional options object with the `threshold` in milliseconds where inactivity should be reported and `signal` for an `AbortSignal` to abort the idle detector.